Nigeria profile - Media

-Nigeria's media scene is one of the most vibrant in Africa.
-State radio and TV have near-national coverage and operate at federal and regional levels.
+Nigeria's media scene is one of the liveliest in Africa.
+State radio and TV operate at federal and regional levels.
 All 36 states run at least one radio network and a TV station.

 There are hundreds of radio stations and terrestrial TV networks, as well as cable and direct-to-home satellite offerings.